madpiano/2019-432/slides/class24/README.md

 - Github repository for [the sociome package](https://github.com/NikKrieger/sociome)
 - Github repository for [the projects package](https://github.com/NikKrieger/projects)

+## On Propensity Scores and the Design and Analysis of Observational Studies

+1. Take my 500 course next Spring.
+2. Take a look at [some of the materials from a workshop I gave last year](https://github.com/THOMASELOVE/ichps2018) on the subject at the International Conference on Health Policy Statistics.

 ## Some Possibly Useful Resources

 1. [Plots within Plots with ggplot2 and ggmap](https://statisticaloddsandends.wordpress.com/2019/02/24/plots-within-plots-with-ggplot2-and-ggmap/).